 All students will be responsible for completion of the Knowledge and Skills Acquisition (KASA) assessment, which assesses student attainment of learning outcomes in a variety of content areas.
 Students who are judged by program faculty and staff to be deficient in one or more content areas will be required to take additional coursework or clinical practica until their deficiencies have been satisfied.

 Completion of the degree program affords the necessary opportunities to meet licensure and certification requirements.
-However, it is still the student’s responsibility to ensure that his or her individual course and practicum choices are consistent with the credentials he or she seeks to obtain, and that all competencies and standards have been met.
+However, it is still the student’s responsibility to ensure that their individual course and practicum choices are consistent with the credentials they seek to obtain, and that all competencies and standards have been met.

 The student must complete all degree requirements within seven years of initial enrollment.